-These custom-designed portfolios provide a number of unique advantages, such as the ability to integrate tax planning with portfolio management, to incorporate a client’s unique risk tolerance into portfolio design, and even to reflect a client’s social and ethical ideals into the design and composition of their portfolio.
+These custom-designed portfolios provide a number of unique advantages, such as the ability to integrate tax planning with portfolio management, to incorporate a client’s unique wealth and risk tolerance into portfolio design, and even to reflect a client’s social and ethical ideals into the design and composition of their portfolio.

 However, we also understand that there are situations where a client’s needs would be best served through the economies of scale and specialized knowledge available through a more institutional approach to portfolio management.

 For those situations, the firm makes available a series of three in-house model portfolios managed by Per Stirling’s founding partners who have a twenty-plus year background as institutional portfolio managers.